MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/engextcpp/nf-engextcpp-extremotelist-getnodeoffset.md

 ## -parameters

 ## -returns

 <b>GetNodeOffset</b> returns the location, in the target's memory, of the current item for the current list iteration.

-<b>GetNodeOffset</b> returns the location, in the target's memory, of the current item for the current list iteration.

-<b>GetNodeOffset</b> returns the location, in the target's memory, of the current item for the current list iteration.

-## -remarks